jlvdb/yet_another_wizz/docs/source/user_guide/api.rst

 catalogs, correlation functions, and data containers used to wrap the main data products, such as clustering redshift estimates.

-This introduction starts off with an easy example on how to use package before explaining some of most import concepts in greater detail.
+This introduction starts off with a few easy examples on how to use these objects and explaining some of most import concepts in greater detail.

 .. toctree::
     :hidden:

-    api/catalogs
     api/coordinates
     api/config
-    api/cosmology
+    api/catalogs
     api/correlation
     api/estimators
     api/redshifts